South Hill, Toronto: Republic of Rathnelly

 The southeastern section of South Hill is known as Rathnelly.
 It takes its name from the former "Rathnelly" house built in 1830 by William McMaster, which was named after his birthplace in Rathnelly, Ireland.
+Civil unrest in the neighbourhood was fomented by municipal plans to develop an expressway through the area as well as due to zoning off of a park in the neighbourhood exclusively for city workers.

-During the celebration of Canada's centennial on July 1, 1967, the Rathnelly neighbourhood declared itself an independent republic.
-To mark its independence, the "Republic of Rathnelly" elected a queen, organized a parade, formed an "air farce" of 1,000 helium balloons, and issued Republic of Rathnelly passports to everyone in the neighbourhood.
+During the Canadian Centennial celebration on July 1, 1967, the Rathnelly neighbourhood declared itself an independent republic.
+To mark its independence, the "Republic of Rathnelly" elected a queen, organized a parade, formed an "air force" of 1,000 helium balloons, and issued Republic of Rathnelly passports to everyone in the neighbourhood.
 The Republic of Rathnelly continues to celebrate with a biennial street party in June, referred to as "Rathnelly Day".